 Ray Cipollini provides Information Technology support for The BioProcess Institute.
 Prior to joining BPI, Ray worked for many years in the financial securities industry as well as insurance services, and information and publishing.
 He was a Network Specialist in Fixed Income Trading Operations and LAN Technology Services for Merrill Lynch.
 He also served as a LAN Systems and Communication Manager for American International Group, as well as a Communications Systems Programmer for Dun & Bradstreet Technology and Business Systems.
 Mr. Cipollini earned a BS in Business Administration from Centenory College, as well as an AAS in Computer Information Systems from County College of Morris.
 He is also a Microsoft Certified Professional.

 Guinness came to The BioProcess Institute in 2010 from Tennessee.
 He has a nose for bioprocessing and assists with day-to-day business operations, unless there are deer within a 30 mile radius.
 Then he’s gone.

-Brickley, who is named after the iconic Rhode Island homemade ice cream store, joined us last year.
+Brickley, who is named after the iconic Rhode Island homemade ice cream store.
 She is currently in training and eager to learn.
 Her duties include welcoming visitors and begging.